-7 ENVIRONMENT AND FACILITIES MANAGEMENT ELEMENT TYPE MET NOT MET ACTION PLAN 7.1 Adequate resources must be devote ed to Housekeep ing Services in a II health care so ettings 7.1.1 There is a single individual with assigned supervisory responsibilities in housekeeping.
+7 ENVIRONMENT AND FACILITIES MANAGEMENT ELEMENT TYPE MET NOT MET ACTION PLAN 7.1 Adequate resources must be devoted to housekeeping services in all health care settings.
+7.1.1 There is at least a single individual who is responsible for overseeing housekeeping for each institution.
 Core element 7.1.2 There are written procedures for cleaning and disinfection of care areas and equipment Core element 7.1.3 All housekeeping staff are trained on use of PPE, type of disinfectants and method of cleaning.
-Core element 7.2 irfaces are high-touch or low-touch, the type of activity taking place in nts/residents housed in the area; and the probability of contamination 7.2.1 There is a table of cleaning schedule for various parts of the hospital Core element 7.2.2 Clear responsibilities are defined amongst healthcare workers on cleaning of the work area.
-Core element 9 7.3 There should be a process in place to measure the c uality of cleanin g in the health care setting 7.3.1 Methods of auditing include both visual assessment and if possible one of the following tools: residual bio burden or environmental marking.
-Core element 0, 7.3.2 Results of cleaning audits are collated and analysed with feedback to staff.
+Core element 7.2 urfaces are high-touch or low-touch, the type of activity taking place in nts/residents housed in the area; and the probability of contamination.
+7.2.1 There is a table of cleaning schedule for various parts of the hospital.
+Core element 7.2.2 Clear responsibilities are defined amongst healthcare workers on cleaning of the work area.
+Core element 7.3 There should be a process in place to measure the o quality of cleanin g in the health care setting.
+7.3.1 Methods of auditing include both visual assessment and if possible one of the following tools: residual bio burden or environmental marking.
+Core element 7.3.2 Results of cleaning audits are collated and analysed with feedback to staff.
 Core element 7.3.3 There is a competency-based training programme for environmental cleaning.
-Core element 7.4 An environmental action plan shoul d be developed t to identify and co orrect cleaning deficiencies
+Core element 7.4 An environmental action plan should d be developed to identify and co orrect cleaning deficiencies.
+7.4.1 An annual environmental hygiene plan as described in the 'National IPC Core element

-7 ENVIRONMENT AND FACILITIES MANAGEMENT ELEMENT TYPE MET NOT MET ACTION PLAN 7.4.1 An annual environmental hygiene plan is developed in consultation with relevant stakeholders.
-Core element 7.5 The structural design and layout of specifications for acute healthcare mplies with evide ence based bes st practice for IPC, risk management and other specialised design 7.5.1 There are at least 1:10 beds with hand washing sinks hospital-wide and 1:1 in isolation rooms and ICUs Core element 7.5.2 There is physical separation (i.e. wall) for storage of clean and dirty items.
-Expected element 7.5.3 There is a minimum clearance of 1.5 m between edges of bed to another bed in multiple patient bedrooms for acute healthcare facilities commissioned after 2017 Expected element 7.5.4 The isolation unit has a minimum size of 25m2 to meet airborne and droplet isolation needs in the hospital.
-Expected element 2 7.5.5 Negative pressured isolation rooms are at negative pressure to adjacent areas and corridor (check display panel).
-Core element 7.6 The IPC Team is consulted at all starefurbishments. ges of the plann ing and impleme ntation process s and during all, new builds, environmental/systems repairs and 7.6.1 The IPC Team is represented in committees responsible for construction and renovation planning.
-Core element 7.7 The possible spread of infection is minimised during construction/re novation/demo lition 7.7.1 The hospital implements IC measures relevant to construction, renovation, demolition, and repairs including performance of an IPC risk Core element
+7 ENVIRONMENT AND FACILITIES MANAGEMENT ELEMENT TYPE MET NOT MET ACTION PLAN Guidelines for Acute Healthcare Facilities' is developed in consultation with relevant stakeholders.
+7.5 The structural design and layout of specifications for acute healthcare mplies with evid ence based bes st practice for IPC, risk management and other specialised design 7.5.1 There are at least 1:10 beds with hand washing sinks hospital-wide and 1:1 in isolation rooms and ICUs.
+Core element 7.5.2 There is physical separation for storage of clean and dirty items.
+Core element 7.5.3 There is a minimum clearance of at least 1.5 m between edges of bed to another bed in multiple patient bedrooms.
+Core element 7.5.4 Isolation rooms should have a minimum size of 25m2 to meet the isolation needs.
+Expected element 7.5.5 Negative pressured isolation rooms are at negative pressure (at least -2.5 kPA) to adjacent areas and corridor (check display panel).
+Core element 7.6 The IPC Team is consulted at all starefurbishments. ges of the plann ing and impleme ntation process s and during all, new builds, environmental / systems repairs and 7.6.1 The IPC Team is represented in committees responsible for construction and renovation planning.
+Core element 7.7 The possible spread of infection is minimised durinç g construction/re novation / dem olition.
+7.7.1 The hospital implements IC measures relevant to construction, renovation, demolition, and repairs including performance of an IPC risk assessment before a project is started.
+Core element